 The organization of the draft plan undercuts many of the valuable points that are made in the text.
-In particular, the sections Expanding the Scientific Frontier: The Need for Fundamental Science, Opportunities for Progress, the Overarching Opportunities, and Making a Difference all support the societal themes; however, these sections are not effectively presented in the current draft.
-The plan could be revised in accordance with the JSOST's Ocean Priorities Framework (April 2005), which would address many of these shortcomings.
-The Framework document lists the following sections as part of the draft plan: Vision, Challenges, Principles and Critical Elements, Themes, Goals, Resources, and Evaluating Performance.
-Alternatively, the use of cross-cutting themes, similar to the approach in the Planning Document (April, 2006) but placed early in the ORPP, would give these issues greater emphasis and illustrate many of the connections among the themes.
+In particular, the sections "Expanding the Scientific Frontier: The Need for Fundamental Science," "Opportunities for Progress," "Overarching Opportunities," and "Making a Difference" all support the societal themes; however, these sections are not presented effectively in the current draft.
+The plan could be revised in accordance with the JSOST's Ocean Priorities Framework (JSOST, 2005), which would address many of these shortcomings.
+The framework document lists the following sections as part of the draft plan: vision, challenges, principles and critical elements, themes, goals, resources, and evaluating performance.
+Alternatively, the use of cross-cutting themes, similar to the approach in the Planning Document for the Ocean Research Priorities Plan (JSOST, 2006a) but placed early in the ORPP, would give these issues greater emphasis and illustrate many of the connections among the themes.